Danny DeVito: Personal life

 On January 17, 1971, DeVito met Rhea Perlman when she went to see a friend in the single performance of the play The Shrinking Bride, which featured DeVito.
 They moved in together two weeks later and married on January 28, 1982.
-They have three children: Lucy Chet DeVito (born March 11, 1983), Grace Fan DeVito (born March 1985), and Jacob Daniel DeVito (born October 1987).
+They have three children: Lucy, Grace and Jacob.

 Perlman and DeVito have acted alongside each other several times, including in the television show Taxi and the feature film Matilda (where they played Matilda's parents).
 They separated in October 2012, after 30 years of marriage and over 40 years together, then reconciled in March 2013.
 They separated for a second time in March 2017, but remained on amicable terms and Perlman stated they had no intent of filing for divorce.
 In 2019, Perlman told interviewer Andy Cohen that she and DeVito have become closer friends after their separation than they were in their final years as a couple.